Klientu Skola, Young Financial Expert, researchRead More

 Also, Croatian Banking Association has in 2015 launched a web site on cyber-security: http://www.sigurnostnainternetu.hr, aimed at raising awareness to carefully use internet regarding personal data protection.
 Includes an infographic in Croatian: http://www.sigurnostnainternetu.hr/images/infografika.pdf

-There are several non-government charities promoting financial literacy.
+There are several non-government charities and student organisations promoting financial literacy.

 From 2006 to 2012, banks joined forces in a project offering free workshops for citizens on managing personal finance and basic financial products.
 Those workshops have been carried out by employees of member banks and coordinated by the banking association.